pennersr/django-allauth/README.rst

 - `allauth` now depends on Django 1.4 or higher.

-- Major impact: dropped dependency on the `emailconfirmation` app, as this project is apparently left unmaintained.
+- Major impact: dropped dependency on the `emailconfirmation` app, as this project is clearly left unmaintained.
 Important tickets such as https://github.com/pinax/django-email-confirmation/pull/5 are not being addressed.
 All models and related functionality have been directly integrated into the `allauth.account` app.
 When upgrading